 Potland Burn

-With the global and national imperative of nature recovery, the introduction of statutory Biodiversity Net Gain (BNG) into the planning process has been a positive opportunity to build in ecological enhancement for new development.
+The introduction of statutory Biodiversity Net Gain (BNG) into the planning process is an opportunity to build ecological enhancement into new development.

 Whilst this rightly means that greater priority is given to habitat retention, BNG has however proved challenging on sites where scope for mitigation is limited or the habitats required to satisfy are not easily created.
 Some schemes must look at off-site alternatives so as to achieve their statutory obligations.
 Most commonly this is open mosaic habitat associated with derelict brownfield sites.